oyeliseiev-ua/kerberos-docker-singlestore-example/README.md

 # Kerberos cluster
 # IP FQDN hostname
-10.5.0.1	krb5-machine-example-com.example.com krb5-machine-example-com
 10.5.0.2	krb5-kdc-server-example-com.example.com krb5-kdc-server-example-com
-10.5.0.3	krb5-service-example-com.example.com krb5-service-example-com
+10.5.0.3	krb5-singlestoredb-example-com.example.com krb5-singlestoredb-example-com

 # ...
 ~~~

 You can `ping krb5-kdc-server-example-com|10.5.0.2` Kerberos KDC server, and check if
-Kerberos server port is opened: `nmap -A 10.5.0.2/32 -p 88` (or if SSH
+Kerberos server port is opened: `nmap -A 10.5.0.2/32 -p 88`.
-server port: `nmap -A 10.5.0.3/32 -p 22`).

-Now you can debug code and do `kinit bob` on the host machine directly.
+Now you can debug code and do `kinit singlestore` on the host machine directly.

 The order of `entries` and `names` is important in `/etc/hosts`.
 To resolve name from an IP address, the resolver takes the first one (horizontally) if multiple names
 are possible; and to resolve IP address from the name , the resolver takes the first entry (vertically)
 if multiple IP addresses are possible: You can use `resolveip <IP|name>`, `getent hosts <IP|name>`
 or just take a look at `/etc/hosts`.

-## Possible improvements

-* Add LDAP as database for the Kerberos architecture
-* Add other connectors and service (postgresql, mongodb, nfs, hadoop) only OpenSSH for the moment
-* Add Java, Python or C to connect with Kerberos authentication

 ## References